Chief Brewer retires after serving 20 years

 EBBING AIR NATIONAL GUARD BASE, Ark. - Chief Master Sgt.
-Jeremiah J. Brewer,
+Jeremiah J. Brewer,188th Force Support Squadron superintendent, retired from the 188th Wing Aug.
+1, 2020.

 Due to COVID-19 social distancing restrictions, a small group of friends and